thisismyrobot/obDash/README.md

-# Toyota code
+# obDash

-Some sandboxing code for OBD logging and display for my little Toyota :)
+Some test code for OBD logging and display for my little Toyota :)

 # Note

 Um, this is a sandbox.
-Nothing here is stable, but if there's something you like, have fun with it.
+Nothing here is stable, but if there's something you like, have fun with it :)

 # Setup